slbailey/Retrovue/docs/architecture/SchedulingRoadmap.md

 ## Current state

 The scheduling system architecture is documented, but implementation is in early stages.
-The domain models exist (Channel, BroadcastTemplate, ScheduleTemplateBlock, BroadcastScheduleDay, BroadcastPlaylogEvent), but the runtime services that orchestrate these layers are not yet fully implemented.
+The domain models exist (Channel, ScheduleTemplate, ScheduleTemplateBlock, BroadcastScheduleDay, BroadcastPlaylogEvent), but the runtime services that orchestrate these layers are not yet fully implemented.

 ## Implementation phases